tokyorachel/todo-list/Readme.md

 To do these accurately to the Figma and without relying heavily on 3rd party libraries, it would take considerably longer to do these accurate to the design.
 In a real world scenario, this would need to be communicated with all stakeholders, including the design team, so that decisions could be make about how to proceed.

 I have prioritised adhering to the time constraint.
 I have used native HTML elements where appropriate and focused on functionality in order to have a working prototype quickly.

+## State Management

+I decided to try the experimental library, [Recoil](https://recoiljs.org/), for this project.